 Employees at St Joseph's have many stories to tell.
 Here is what one of our employees have to say—

-"I have been working at St. Joseph's Regional Medical Center for approximately 27 years.
+"I have been working at St. Joseph's University Medical Center for approximately 27 years.
 I came as a graduate nurse and chose St. Joseph's because, as a student, I had such a wonderful experience here.
 I was excited to begin a career caring for very sick patients.
 Since St. Joseph's is a teaching facility, I felt this would be the best place for me to learn my profession.
 Additionally, the Mission of St. Joseph's is something that drew me to work here.
 I felt that I wanted to be part of an organization committed to caring for all of the sick, as well as the poor and under served.

 I originally graduated with an Associates Degree and soon realized, as a nurse wanting to enhance her practice and move upward in her career, that I needed additional education.
 I pursued my BSN, which I received in 1984 and was very appreciative of the tuition reimbursement I received from the hospital.